-The first ever Summer Heritage Passport takes participants on a journey through the history, culture, and stories of Columbia & Montour Counties and beyond.
+The second annual Summer Heritage Passport takes participants on a journey through the history, culture, and stories of Columbia & Montour Counties and beyond.

-The Passport begins on Friday, May 4th and lasts through Sunday, October 7th.
-At each of the thirteen stops, passport holders will receive a sticker.
-Once at least 10 of the 13 locations have been visited, and stickers received, individuals may mail their completed passport to the CMVB Welcome Center to be entered in a prize drawing.
+The Passport begins on Friday, May 10th and lasts through Saturday, October 12th.
+At each of the fourteen stops, passport holders will receive a sticker.
+Once at least 10 of the 14 locations have been visited, and stickers received, individuals may mail their completed passport to the CMVB Welcome Center to be entered in a prize drawing.
 Anyone who completes at least 5 stops will receive a free commemorative embroidered patch mailed to them!

 Homegrown in the Valleys

 This full-color agritourism map is your resource for locating farm fresh foods, value-added products and agritourism experiences throughout the Valleys of the Susquehanna 5-county region.
 In this guide you’ll find opportunities to explore the beauty and bounty of the region, from farm stands and farmers markets to wineries and pick-your-own farms.
 Whether you’re on the hunt for a specific product or taking your time to explore the countryside, this guide will help you find what you are looking for!

 Hit the trail, join the rats, and taste the brews!
 Amazing craft beer and excellent brew pub food is what you’ll find along the River Rat Brew Trail.
 Invite your friends and visit Central Pennsylvania’s first craft beer brew trail!